neurobuilders/neuropunk-tg/README.md

 - **`SENTRY_AUTH_TOKEN`**
   - **Description**: Authentication token for Sentry, used for deployment tracking and other integrations.
   - **Usage**: Stored securely and used when authenticating API calls to Sentry.

+### Eruda Debugging Configuration

+- **`NEXT_PUBLIC_ERUDA_DISABLED`**
+  - **Description**: Controls whether the Eruda debugging tool is enabled.
+Eruda is typically used for debugging on mobile browsers.
+  Options: "true" to disable Eruda; any other value or absence defaults to Eruda being enabled.
+  - **Usage**: Can be used in development to toggle mobile debugging features on or off.

 ### Notes